fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 2. Copy-paste topics.
 3. Fact-check and rewrite the topics.
 4. Buy a hosting place.
+5. Buy a domain.
-5. add some images or emoji
+5. [DONE] add some images or emoji
 6. [DON-] write a disclaimer